TeamUltroid/Ultroid-Docs/guides/index.md

 * Click on `Settings`
 * Click on `Other Vars`
 * Click on `PM Permit`
-* Click on `Turn PMPermit On` , You can disable PMPermit by clicking on `Turn PMPermit Off`
+* Click on `Turn PMPermit On` , You can disable PM Permit by clicking on `Turn PMPermit Off`

 ### How to customize PM Permit ?